HtH Board of Directors

 Howard’s passion is to encourage people in vision.
 Passionate about good governance, Howard is frequently involved in providing “thought leadership” to businesses, not-for-profit organizations and charities around the world.
 Howard is an active volunteer and an avid advocate for alleviating poverty.
 He relates to HtH’s vision to use music for a purpose.

-For the past 42 years Jack has worked with teenagers through the ministry Young Life of Canada.
-After serving as the Director of Resource Development for Young Life for the past 15 years Jack is back supervising the work with teens in Southern Alberta.
+For over 44 years Jack worked with teenagers through the ministry of Young Life of Canada serving as Regional Director and Director of Resource Development.
+Jack was involved in helping to raise the funding for the building a $40 million camp called RockRidge Canyon which is owned and operated by Young Life in Princeton, BC.
 Jack loves music and young people and is pleased to lend his experience with not for profit work to the ministry of HtH.
-The aims and goals of HtH fit perfectly with his goals and vision of caring for people in a hurting world through faith inspired music and understanding.
-November 2012
+The aims and goals of HTH fit perfectly with his goals and vision of caring for people in a hurting world through faith inspired music and understanding.

 Concert pianist and teacher